yassinmelsir/XGBoost-Vs-LSTM/README.md

 TO DO

-Run Feature Selection for both Algos and Store Results
+DONE Run Feature Selection for both Algos and Store Results

-Run Both Algos 10 times with and without feature selection and store results
+DONE Run Both Algos with and without feature selection and store results

-Create Plot of Feature Selection Containing Results from Both Algos.

-Create Two plots: one with the run per RMSE for each algo
+Implement Alt input data

+Create plot charting the rmses for the feature selection

+Create plot comparing predictions per year for the algos with and without feature selection for dataset 1

-another with the predicted and actual emisisons a year for each algo with and without feature selection
+Create plot comparing predictions per year for the algos with and without feature selection for dataset 2

+Bonus create plot for the cost convergence of the feature selection algo